abe-/landscape-prediction/Readme.md

 ```
 cp -r ../../sample-data/* Data/
 ```
-Now we might adjust some settings of our training process.
+Now we might adjust some settings of the training process.
 This can be done by editing the settings.py file.
 For instance, in our case we want the model to work with files of size 64z64px (default is 128x128) and with a learning rate LR of 0.001 (default is 0.002).
 We edit settings.py and change the corresponding lines:
 ```
 WIDTH=64
 HEIGHT= 64